-Also, there's not a huge amount of shade.
+Also, there's not a huge amount of shade in the Forum.
 Most of the buildings are half-crumbled - it's not the buildings' fault.
 They're from a different millennium!
 That Italian sun can get hot, hot, hot.
 Bring a water bottle (or a few) with you and a hat if you're sensitive to sun.
 And maybe don't plan to hit a 5-star restaurant for dinner immediately afterward- though, in fairness, Italians eat so late that you should have more than enough time to get back to your hotel to freshen-up before dinner.

 Be sure to have a good map handy to help you identify buildings whose use isn't immediately apparent.
 Of course, I generally haul around my entire Rick Steves book, which I have never regretted, and he also offers pocket versions, if you're looking for just the essentials!